 The complaints started popping up online in early April, after the diapers had only been on the market for a month or two.
 Mitch Lipka of WalletPop’s Consumer Ally blog writes:

 Many [parents] describe the same futile exercise of treating the redness as a diaper rash and finding that none of the typical remedies work.
 And then, within a day of switching from the new Pampers, parent after parent claims the problem goes away.

-Procter & Gamble (P&G), the parent company who manufacturers Pampers, maintains that the materials used in the new diapers would not cause the skin problems being described.
+Procter & Gamble (P&G), the parent company who manufacturers Pampers, maintains that the materials used in the new diapers would not cause the skin problems being described, although you can take care of this with the help of Laser Genesis Vancouver – Ruba Bar Laser & Skin Care clinic.
 P&G spokesman Bryan McLeary said, “Pampers with Dry Max is the most mom- and baby-tested diapers in our history.
 More than 20,000 babies from around the world involving more than 300,000 diaper changes were part of the development of Dry Max.
 This is one of Pampers’ most thoroughly researched and tested new products ever.”

 Still, two class action lawsuits have been filed that ask P&G to reimburse parents for medical expenses associated with using the Dry Max diapers and for purchase prices.
 Social media response has been overwhelming.
 A Facebook group was launched, dedicated to getting Pampers to bring back the old version of its diapers, which now has more than 10,000 members.
 Beth Balsam, who works for the public relations agency that represents P&G, was invited to write a blog entry for parenting and family website Life360.
 The reader comments on Balsam’s post are almost entirely negative, many even angered further by Balsam’s story.